thedarkwriter/courseware-lms-content/video/the_forge_LVM.md

 # The Forge

-In this video, we'll introduce you to the Forge, a repository for modules written and maintained by the Puppet community.
-I'll show how to find a module on the Puppet Forge.
-Then I'll walk through using class parameters to adapt a Forge module to your needs and creating a wrapper class to integrate a Forge module into your own module.
+In this video, I'll introduce the Puppet Forge, a repository for modules written and maintained by Puppet and the Puppet community.
+I'll show how to find a module on the Forge and create a wrapper class to integrate it into your own module.
+You'll see how the flexible parameters of classes found in Forge modules let you easily adapt a broad base of existing Puppet code to your own needs.

 ## Getting started

-I'll enter the following command to get started:
+Before gettins started, I'll use the quest begin command to set up the envronment for this lesson.

     quest begin the_forge

 ## What is the Forge?

-The Puppet Forge is a public repository for Puppet modules that gives you access to community maintained modules.
-Using existing modules from the Forge allows you to manage a wide variety of applications and systems without spending extensive time on custom module development.
+The Puppet Forge is a public repository for Puppet modules contributed and maintained by Puppet and the Puppet community.
+Using existing modules from the Forge lets you to manage a wide variety of system components without spending extensive time on custom module development.
 Furthermore, because many Forge modules are actively used and maintained by the Puppet community, you'll be working with code that's already well reviewed and tested.
-The more users who are involved with a module, the less maintenance and testing burden you and your team will have to take on.
+By using Forge modules with an active community of users and maintainers, you can greatly reduce your own team's burden of development, testing, and maintenance.

 For those who put a high premium on vetted code and active maintenance, the Forge maintains lists of modules that have been checked against standards set